Monsoon Season in Nepal: Weather and 13 Best Things to Do

 6. Go on a Cable Car Ride

-Cable Cars are not the first thing that comes to mind when people think about Nepal.
-Surprisingly, there are a good number of cable cars in the country that are a great day trip activity.
+Cable cars are not the first thing that comes to mind when people think about Nepal.
+Surprisingly, there are a good number of cable cars in the country that are a great for a day trip.

-Although, if you go on the cable cars during monsoon season, the views from the top will be cloudy and you will not see the mountains.
+However, if you go on the cable cars during monsoon season, the views from the top will be cloudy and you don’t get to see the mountains.

 Still, the cable cars are a great option for an activity and usually, once you get to the top of the cable car, there are some other activities you can do apart from the mountain views.